If you have many files that you want to organize into a project, with or without source control, use the following steps to create a new project.

 On the MATLAB® Home tab, select New > Project > From Folder.

 Alternatively, in the Simulink start page, click the Folder to Project template.
-You can also select File > New > Projectfrom the Model Editor.
+You can also, on the Simulation tab, select New > Project > New Project from the Model Editor.

 In the New Project dialog box, enter a project name, browse to select the folder containing your files, and click OK.